 Despite this, headhunters say experienced professionals from other parts of financial services are keener than ever to break into private banking, a growth sector that offers stable jobs and long-term client relationships.
+This is particularly the case over the past few months as the job market in private banking has been comparatively resilient in the face of Covid-19.
+Banks such as HSBC may be cutting roles elsewhere but they are hiring in Asian private banking in 2020.

 But while the ranks of private banks in Hong Kong and Singapore and littered with relationship managers who’ve made mid-career moves, achieving a successful shift isn’t easy.
 Here’s how to do it.